 Figure 2: On-Demand licensing includes access to license usage, letting the group administrator more eﬀectively manage licenses.

-Private Server (previously known as “floating”) licenses are common among companies that will have multiple users sharing licenses within the company network; they are easily shared among users.
-These licenses are ideal for a company with Altium Designer running on multiple machines.
+Private license servers (or private server licenses; previously known as “floating”) are common among companies that will have multiple users sharing licenses within the company network; they are easily shared among users.
+These private server licenses are ideal for a company conducting PCB design with Altium Designer on multiple machines.
 This license type is usually the choice for companies needing to share licenses but are not able to connect to the Altium On-Demand license server.

 access, at all.